Cogni-DAO/heygen-mcp/README.md

 ## Development Notes

-### Legacy Support
-The old Luma API tools are preserved in `tools/luma-api/` for reference.
-To switch back to Luma tools, uncomment the Luma section in `tools/paths.js`.

 ### API Integration
 - Uses official `@runwayml/sdk` v2.4.0
 - Implements async task polling with proper error handling